Madison Brengle: 2022: Two WTA 1000 third rounds, back to top 50

-2023
+2023: Historic Wimbledon three tie-break match

-Brengle started her season at the ASB Classic in Auckland.
+Brengle started her season at the Auckland Open.
 Seeded sixth, she lost in the first round to Zhu Lin.
-At the Hobart International, she was defeated in the first round by sixth seed and compatriot, Bernarda Pera.
-At the Australian Open, she was eliminated from the tournament in the first round by compatriot Claire Liu.
+At the Hobart International, she was defeated in the first round by Bernarda Pera.
+At the Australian Open, she was eliminated from the tournament in the first round by Claire Liu.

-Competing at the Lyon Open, Brengle lost in the first round to second seed, world No. 23, and defending champion, Zhang Shuai.
-At the Linz Open, she got her first win of the year by beating Austrian wildcard, Julia Grabher, in the first round.
+Competing at the Lyon Open, Brengle lost in the first round to second seed, world No. 23, and defending champion Zhang Shuai.
+At the Linz Open, she got her first win of the year by beating Austrian wildcard Julia Grabher, in the first round.
 She was defeated in the second round by fifth seed Donna Vekić.
-In Qatar, she fell in the final round of qualifying to Viktoriya Tomova.
-At the Dubai Championships, she lost in the first round of qualifying to Katarina Zavatska.
-At the first edition of the ATX Open in Austin, Texas, she lost her second-round match to eighth seed and eventual champion, Marta Kostyuk.
+In Doha, she lost in the final round of qualifying to Viktoriya Tomova.
+At Dubai, she lost in the first round of qualifying to Katarina Zavatska.
+At the first edition of the Texas Open in Austin, she lost her second-round match to eventual champion Marta Kostyuk.

+At the WTA 1000 Indian Wells Open, she defeated qualifier Laura Siegemund in the first round, and then lost to No. 23 seed Martina Trevisan in three sets.
+At the next WTA 1000 event in Miami, Brengle was one game away from beating Amanda Anisimova in the first round before Anisimova retired.
+Brengle lost in the second round to 22nd seed Donna Vekić, in three sets.

+In June at Wimbledon, Brengle defeated Sara Errani, before losing to 21st seed Ekaterina Alexandrova in the second round in the first women's singles match to feature three tie-break sets at the tournament in the Open Era.

+At the 2023 US Open, she lost to Linda Nosková in the first round.